-Serves in the construction section at the Soo Area Office, responsible for.the review of plans and specifications, change orders, contract modifications, conformance to Contract requirements, preparing and/or processing periodic construction progress reports, and other construction engineering considerations.
-Work performance requires technical skills and a broad knowledge of construction methods, techniques, materials, equipment, costs, and safety practices and contractor quality control and quality assurance requirements.
+Serves in the construction section at the Soo Area Office.
+Responsible for the review of plans and specifications, change orders, contract modifications, conformance to Contract requirements, preparing and/or processing periodic construction progress reports, and other construction engineering considerations.
+Work performance requires technical skills and broad knowledge of construction methods, techniques, materials, equipment, costs, and safety practices and contractor quality control and quality assurance requirements.

-Reviews plans and specifications to include special conditions to become thoroughly familiar with the work, uncover ambiguities or omission, and conflicting or inadequate instructions to facilitate contract administration or minimize the need for subsequent modifications.
+Reviews plans and specifications to include special conditions to become thoroughly familiar with the work.
+Uncovers ambiguities or omissions, and conflicting or inadequate instructions to facilitate contract administration or minimize the need for subsequent modifications.

 Conducts negotiations with contractors on large or unique modification work to establish equitable prices and realistic time allowance for modified and/or additional work.
 Negotiates prices to support contract modifications and claims, drawings and specifications, Government estimates, contractor's quotations, etc.